bolt/docs/source_docs/installation/install-command-line.md

 If you have command-line access, you can easily install Bolt by executing a few commands.
 First, create the directory where you want to install Bolt, if it doesn't already exist.
-We recommend installing Bolt outside the webroot, you can read more on this **here**.
+We recommend installing Bolt outside the web root, you can read more on this **here**.

 Enter the directory, and execute the following commands: